 Limited range (–40 to +750 °C) makes type J less popular than type K. The main application is with old equipment that can not accept ‘modern’ thermocouples.
 J types should not be used above 760 °C as an abrupt magnetic transformation will cause permanent decalibration.

 High stability and resistance to high-temperature oxidation makes type N suitable for high-temperature measurements without the cost of platinum (B,R,S) types.
 Designed to be an ‘improved’ type K, it is becoming more popular.

 Thermocouple types B, R and S are all 'noble' metal thermocouples and exhibit similar characteristics.
 They are the most stable of all thermocouples, but due to their low sensitivity (approx 10 µV/°C) they are usually only used for measuring high temperatures (> 300 °C).

-Suited for high temperature measurements up to 1600 °C. Low sensitivity (10 µV/°C) and high cost makes them unsuitable for general purpose use.
-Due to its high stability type S is used as the standard of calibration for the melting point of gold (1064.43 °C).
+Suited for high-temperature measurements up to 1600 °C. Low sensitivity (10 µV/°C) and high cost make them unsuitable for general-purpose use.
+Due to its high stability, type S is used as the standard of calibration for the melting point of gold (1064.43 °C).

 When selecting thermocouple types, ensure that your measuring equipment does not limit the range of temperatures that can be measured.
 Listed below is the range of temperatures that the 8-channel Pico TC-08 Thermocouple Data Logger can measure.
 Note that thermocouples with low sensitivity (B, R and S) have a correspondingly lower resolution.